mohanjutru/weatherApp/README.md

 ## ENV Setup

-create .env file in weatherApp folder and add below keys and also attaching .env in mail.
+Create .env file in weatherApp folder and add below keys and also attaching .env file in mail to start.

 `REACT_APP_API_URL = '<<API URL>>'` \
 `REACT_APP_API_KEY = '<<API KEY>>'`

-Ex:
+Ex: \
 REACT_APP_API_URL = 'https://api.openweathermap.org/data/2.5' \
 REACT_APP_API_KEY = '858f15fed9292cbe25c341a754c55e45'
 ## Available Scripts

-In the project directory, you can run: do install
+In the project directory, you can run: \
+do install
 ### `npm install`
-do start
+To start
 ### `npm start`

 Runs the app in the development mode.\